Roadmap

 2030:

-• Establish a formal Tier 3 with long-term expectations for small buildings that align with statewide emissions and energy goals.
-Include upgrade requirements as part of Tier 3.
+• Establish a formal Tier 3 with long-term expectations for small buildings that align with statewide emissions and energy goals, including upgrade requirements as part of the tier.

 2031: